Annual Rick Billings Memorial Award

 2022 Winner - Grace Haggerty

-The 2022 Rick Billings Memorial Award was awarded to Grace Haggerty, New Mexico Interstate Stream Commission.
+The 2022 Rick Billings Award was awarded to Grace Haggerty, New Mexico Interstate Stream Commission.
 Grace has been a guiding force in the Collaborative Program for many years.
 She makes sure the NMISC is actively engaging with participation at meetings, technical expertise, contracting important services for the Collaborative Program; champions the Los Lunas Silvery Minnow Refugium as a place for rearing Rio Grande silvery minnow (RGSM) and as a potential experimental facility; and continually supports the Collaborative Program and its activities.
 Most recently, Grace contracted with GSA to develop the RioRestore geospatial database of habitat restoration sites, with USGS to contract Charles Yackulic to develop the RGSM Integrated Population Model.
 In addition to being an EC member, she has also served as Non-Federal Co-Chair to the Fiscal Planning Committee.

 Grace Haggerty